nivetharajaa/19AI307_JAVA/Module-03/DAY-5/README.md

 ## AIM:
 To write a java program to calculate the number of tokens present in the tokenizer string.
 ## ALGORITHM :
-Step 1: Start Step
+1: Start program

 2: Import the required classes: import java.util.* for Scanner and StringTokenizer.

-Step 3: Create the Main class.
+3: Create the Main class.

-Step 4: Inside the main method:
+4: Inside the main method:

 a.
 Create a Scanner object to read user input.